02arpit07/Core-CS-Concepts/Topics/OperatingSystems/Concurrency Models.md

 As functions are executed independently, they can be run on a separate CPU for each function call resulting in an easier parallel execution setup.

 Disadvantage to this pattern is understanding which function call we need to parallelize.

+## Single Threaded Systems
+Same threading is a model where a single threaded systems are scaled to N single threaded systems.
+It results in N single threaded systems running in parallel.

+Same threaded systems usually have one thread per CPU.
+It is different from multi-threaded system in a way that single threaded system does not share state with other threads.
+There is no shared memory which two threads access concurrently.

+#### Load Balancing
+ - **Single Threaded Microservice:** Each microservice in your system can run on a single thread.
+As microservice by nature do not share data, a single threaded system is optimal for this case.
+ - **Services With Sharded Data:** If the system actually needs to share the data then the data can be sharded into multiple shards which each thread can access independently avoiding any data corruption.

+#### Thread Communication
+Threads communicate among one another through message passing.
+Whenever a thread wants to communicate with another thread then it passes a message to that thread as a byte sequence.
+The thread can receive the message by copying it and then reading it.